Overview and Background

 Punch lists are a staple part of closing out your projects.
 These help ensure that your team delivers their best work.
 Fieldwire Tasks can be set up with specific attributes, pertinent to your project and team, to ensure that nothing falls through the cracks when generating a Punch Report.

-There are a few parameters that especially effective to leverage when you generate a punch list report:
+There are a few parameters that are especially effective to leverage when you generate a punch list report: